AbeerAlshalawi/flutter-weather-app/README.md

 [Riverpod](https://riverpod.dev/) is used for state management and API calls.

 ## Installing
-1. Clone the repository using this command
+1. Clone the repository using this command:
   ```git
   git clone https://github.com/AbeerAlshalawi/flutter-weather.git
   ```